sarahmarshy/project_generator/README.md

 ### How to use it

-There are two options, how to use it.
-Either you download [pypi package](https://pypi.python.org/pypi/project_generator) or you can clone this repository to your project directory.
+Clone this repository to your project directory.

 ##### Using package
 Once installed, test if project_generator is recognized: